 - Pen ToolPhotoshop in 60 Seconds: Getting a Grip on the Pen ToolKirk Nelson

 - Tools & TipsPhotoshop's Pen Tool: The Comprehensive GuideIan Yates

-Make a rectangular shape for the crossbar and let’s unite all the elements of our letter!
+Make a rectangular shape for the crossbar, and let’s unite all the elements of our letter!
 Select them all with the Direct Selection Tool (A) and head to the Path Operations menu in the control panel on top.
-From here, let's select Combine Shapes and apply it by pressing Merge Shape Components in the bottom of the menu.
+From here, let's select Combine Shapes and apply it by choosing Merge Shape Components at the bottom of the menu.
 There we have it!
 Now all the parts of the letter are merged!

 Let’s move on and trace the letter "O".
 It will consist of several elements, so let’s start with its main part.
 Try to make the line smooth and curved by dragging the anchor handles every time you make a point.
 Make an oval and then another one for the counter of the "O".

 Select both ovals with the Direct Selection Tool (A), and this time let’s Exclude Overlapping Shapes in the Path Operations menu.
 Click Merge Shape Components to cut out the inner circle.

 We can fill our letter with some color to see if the Path Operations work.
 Let’s open the Paths panel (Window > Path) and click Fill path with foreground color at the bottom of the panel, applying the Foreground Color which is currently set to white in our Color panel.